Signing a lease

 Personal information that can be requested

-1. Personal information to establish a future lessee’s identity
+1. Personal information to establish a prospective lessee’s identity

-The lessor may ask for the future lessee’s full name and complete current address.
+The lessor may ask for the prospective lessee’s full name and complete current address.

-Note that, to ascertain the future lessee’s identity, the lessor may ask to see a piece of identification, with or without photo, such as a driver’s licence or a health or social insurance card.
+To verify the prospective lessee’s identity, the lessor may ask to see a piece of identification, with or without photo, such as a driver’s licence or a health or social insurance card or passport.
 However, the lessor may not collect the information listed on it.
-The lessor may not photocopy the document and keep that copy on file.
+The lessor may not photocopy the document, take a photo or keep a copy of it on file.

-2. Personal information to verify a future lessee’s conduct
+2. Personal information to verify a prospective lessee’s conduct

-To verify the future lessee’s conduct in terms of their respect for their fellow lessees and the dwelling entrusted to them, the lessor may only collect the name(s) and/or contact information of the lessor or concierge of the future lessee’s previous dwelling(s).
+To verify the prospective lessee’s conduct in terms of their respect for their fellow lessees and the dwelling entrusted to them, the lessor may only collect the name(s) and/or contact information of the lessor or concierge of the prospective lessee’s previous dwelling(s).

 The future lessee may also demonstrate their good conduct by providing a letter of recommendation from a previous lessor.

-3. Personal information to establish a future lessee’s payment habits
+3. Personal information to establish a prospective lessee’s payment habits

-To verify the future lessee’s payment habits and with their consent, the lessor may:
+To verify the prospective lessee’s payment habits and with their consent, the lessor may:

 • Collect information from current or previous lessors.
 The lessor may ask for their names and contact information.

 • Carry out a credit check.
-The lessor only needs the future lessee’s full name, address and date of birth.
+The lessor only needs the prospective lessee’s full name, address and date of birth.
 For more information, see the Credit check section.

-In addition, the future lessee may provide the lessor with evidence of good payment habits, such as:
+In addition, the prospective lessee may provide the lessor with evidence of good payment habits, such as:

 • A credit report from their financial institution